opnfv/ipv6/docs/setupservicevm/5-ipv6-configguide-scenario-1-native-os.rst

     security_group_api = nova
     firewall_driver = nova.virt.firewall.NoopFirewallDriver

+**OS-NATIVE-SEC-3**: After updating the settings, you will have to restart the ``Neutron`` and ``Nova`` services.

 *********************************
 Set Up Service VM as IPv6 vRouter
 *********************************

 **OS-NATIVE-SETUP-1**: Now we assume that OpenStack multi-node setup is up and running.
-The following commands should be executed:
+We have to source the tenant credentials in this step.
+The following commands should be executed in ``devstack``:

 .. code-block:: bash

+    # source the tenant credentials in devstack
     cd ~/devstack
     source openrc admin demo

+Please **NOTE** that the method of sourcing tenant credentials may vary depending on installers.
+For example, the following command may be used for some other installers:

+    # source the tenant credentials in some other installers
+    source /opt/admin-openrc.sh

+**Please refer to relevant documentation of installers if you encounter any issue**.

 **OS-NATIVE-SETUP-2**: Download ``fedora22`` image which would be used for ``vRouter``